aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/3-inject-using-kyverno/index.en.md

 ```
 ::::

-Since we are signing the requests using the sigv4proxy proxy container, access to `app2` is now allowed.
+Since we are signing the requests using the sigv4proxy proxy container, access to `app2` is now again allowed.
 The logs from the `app1-v1` does not show the SIGV4 authentication headers.
 For that, let us look at the sigv4proxy container logs.

 ```bash